| | Adler Airport is about thirty-two kilometres from Sochi. A narrow

 the afternoon (it was the very last performance of the season) while

+others attended a service at the Methodist Church.
 The mayor of Sochi, Nicolai Karpov, is the only elected official

 on the city’s council and he has held his office for seven